Faster Multivariate Normal densities with RcppArmadillo and OpenMP

 Translating the vectorized approach into RcppArmadillo,

-we precompute the inverse root of the covariance
+we precompute the inverse of the Cholesky decomposition of the covariance

-matrix ahead of the main loop over the rows of
+matrix ahead of the main loop over the rows of X.

 The loop can easily be parallelized, and the code is easy to read and